nerves-project-attic/system_registry/README.md

 When writing code that reacts to changes in global state, it is often not necessary to process every event.
 For example, let's say we have a process that performs an expensive operation when a certain chunk of state is changed.
 If the process causing the state were to "flap" back and forth between states 100 times in a second, we may only care to react to that change after it is done "flapping".
-If we set up a consumer with a 1000 ms rate-limit, it would receive the initial message and the final state when the time limit expires.
+If we set up a consumer with a 1000 ms min_interval rate-limit, it would receive the initial message and the final state when the time limit expires.
+You can also set hysteresis to represent the amount of time the system should wait before sending the current state prior to min_interval. min_interval and hysteresis default to 0.

 You can `register` to and `unregister` from the SystemRegistry to receive messages when the contents of the registry change.
 Registrants are rate-limited and require that you pass an interval.